The Market Scene

-A market is a place where an exchange between seller and buyer takes place (Merriam-Webster’s Dictionary, 2003).
-The traditional form of the market scene is a part of the city or town where there are many stalls in order for customers to be able to browse, taste and choose merchandise.
+A market is a place where an exchange between seller and buyer takes place (Merriam-Webster’s Dictionary).
+The traditional form of the market scene is a part of the city or town where there are many stalls in order for customers to be able to browse, taste, and choose merchandise.

-The market has existed since ancient times and is an integral part of everyday life and global trade.
-It changed its form over the centuries and today markets vary in size, location, type of participants and the method in which proposed goods and services are exchanged.
+Markets have existed since ancient times, and are an integral part of everyday life and global trade.
+The market changed its form over the centuries and today markets vary in size, location, type of participants, and the method in which proposed goods and services are exchanged.

 Market prices are not fixed, so salespeople can overstate or understate value.
 But still, the market is one of the few locations where you can bargain and bring down a price to a level of personal satisfaction.

 We can say that the market is a part of a huge mechanism of people management and manipulation.
-It dictates the prices, constantly increases it, uses peoples’ innocence and lack of knowledge.
-Sellers are not your friends, but rather vice versa.
-They need a market so they can easily sell a bill of goods to you that is not entirely fresh, not of high-quality and not in line with your true personal needs.
+It dictates the prices, constantly increases it, and uses peoples’ innocence and lack of knowledge.
+Sellers are not your friends, but rather the opposite.
+They need a market so they can easily sell a bill of goods to you that is not entirely fresh, not of high quality, and not in line with your true personal needs.

-It is a paradox – we cannot exist without the market, but to live with it is quite problematic.
+Here exists a paradox: we cannot exist without the market, but to live with it is quite problematic.
 We fall under the influence of advertising, of sellers, of the obnoxious atmosphere of the market itself.
 It is unfortunate, but the world is an enormous market.
 Transactions are beneath each interaction we have as individuals and as collective members of society.

 Market.
 (2018).
 In Merriam-Webster Dictionary.
 Retrieved from https://www.merriam-webster.com/dictionary/market